-Sunday Mass is also broadcast on LCTV Channel 66 at 5PM on Sunday evenings.
+Mass Broadcast.
+Sunday Mass is also broadcast on LCTV Channel 66 at 5:00 p.m. on Sunday evenings.

 Please check out the bulletin for details of the various Bible studies and groups in the parish, many of whom are meeting via Zoom these days.

-Our Youth Group continues on too!
-I’m sure some of your teens may be getting a little stir crazy.
-Send them to Bob and dozens of other teens Thursday night at 7:00pm.
-Email email@example.com to get on his email list to stay updated.
+Our Youth Group continues on too – busier than ever!
+If your teens are getting a little stir crazy, send them to Bob and dozens of other teens Thursday night at 7:00pm.
+Email firstname.lastname@example.org to get on his email list to stay updated.

 Established in 1741, this beautiful church stands as a symbol of the vitality and dedication of Catholic life in Lancaster.
 We have the distinguished honor of being the fourth oldest Catholic Church in the original thirteen colonies and the added blessing of Mary, the Blessed Virgin of the Assumption, as our patroness.
 In addition, our church was granted a special spiritual bond with the Papal Basilica of St. Mary Major in Rome in February 2009 (more info).
 Look beyond the beautiful sacramental signs of handcrafted marble statuary, stained glass windows and carved altars, and you will see a special mosaic…not of sculptures or paintings, but a mosaic of people from different cultures, economic backgrounds, and ages all gathering together to pray and serve the Lord.